padogrid/bundle-none-tutorial-padogrid/README.md

 ### Virtual Path

 From the left lower pane, select any of the example virtual paths.
 Depending on which one you select you will see its details in the Virtual Entity or Virtual Stitch pane.
 The following image shows query results of the virtual path, `entity/nw/order` that requires the input parameters of `CustomerId`, `OrderId`, and `ShipVia`.
-Note that the virtual path has one-to-one and one-to-many entitiy relationships defined.
+Note that the virtual path has one-to-one and one-to-many entity relationships defined.
 The query result shows an aggregated list of `OrderDetailList`.

 ![Pado Desktop Virtual Path](images/padodesktop-vp.png)

-## 26. Stop Pado clusters
+## 28. Stop Pado clusters

 ```bash
 stop_group -all